JoelEDavis/artificialintelligencemsc/README.md

 # artificialintelligencemsc
-All coursework files for INM701
+All coursework files for INM702 Task 1, completed individually